lonkaars/wall-e2/robot/readme.md

 com port is configured, run `make flash` to upload the executable and automatically reboot the robot.

+another fun option in the makefile is the SIM mode. by uncommenting the line `# SIM = true`, the robot code can be compiled for desktop debugging instead. all used pololu functions must be manually implemented in sim.c for this to work, but it allows easier debugging. *it's important that the `orangutan_shim.h` header is used instead of including `<pololu/orangutan.h>` directly for this to keep working!*

 ## module hierarchy

 the software is divided into seperate 'modules' for organizational,